Like this?

 Their purpose

 A copywriter helps people take an action.
-Their job is to communicate clarity, positioning and value in as few words as possible.
-Brutal editing is part of the craft.
+They communicate clarity, positioning, and value in as few words as possible.
+The editing is where most of the work happens.

 Typical deliverables